Woman suffers serious burns after sinkhole opens up at Rotorua's Whakarewarewa Village

 Whakarewarewa Village general manager Mike Gibbons said an elderly woman slipped into a geothermal hole near the entrance to the tourist attraction and said she had suffered serious burn injuries.

-The husband received moderate injuries trying to pull his wife from the hole, he said.
+Her husband received moderate injuries trying to pull his wife from the hole, Gibbons said.
 The couple were from Perth, Australia.

 He understood there was geothermal activity on Wahiao Drive and the "ground opened up".
 This could have been due to the "extra amount of rain" in the area but at this stage was unconfirmed.